 - Two (2) additional trainsets were delivered to Caltrain on November 1, 2023, and two (2) more are scheduled for delivery before the end of 2023.
-A total of six (6) trainsets are now on Caltrain property. - Testing of the EMU Positive Train Control (PTC) equipment has been successfully completed.
-This allows the EMUs to operate during normal hours on Segments 3 and 4. - A test train achieved 79 mph operation under PTC on Segments 3 and 4 on September 9, 2023.

-- Two (2) trainsets have completed the 1,000 mile "burn-in" test.
+A total of six (6) trainsets are now on Caltrain property. - Two (2) trainsets have completed the 1,000 mile "burn-in" test.
 Burn-in testing is a prerequisite for final acceptance.
+Some additional burn-in miles were run on the second trainset to confirm software modifications.

+- The JPB had to temporarily suspend the operation of its first four (4) EMU trainsets because the FRA required 92 service-day inspections had not been conducted.
+The Stadler employee who had been conducting the inspections left Stadler and another qualified employee had to be identified.
+Burn-in and other EMU operations will resume the week of December 8, 2023.

-Some additional burn-in miles will be run on the second trainset to confirm software modifications. - Refresher training of the EMU operators is continuing on the Santa Clara Drill Track during daylight hours. - Burn-in testing continues on Segments 3 and 4. - The following storage plan has been approved for the EMUs as they arrive on the property.
-Some minor adjustments to the plan are being made to accommodate current conditions. - CEMOF (4 trains) - Diridon Station (2 trains) - San Francisco Station (7-9 trains) - Visitacion (alternate site, 4-6 trains) - Legacy fleet moved to Dumbarton lead. - No vehicles will be physically removed or retired in the near term.
+- Refresher training of the EMU operators is continuing on the Santa Clara Drill Track during daylight hours.

+- The following storage plan has been approved for the EMUs as they arrive on the property.
+Some minor adjustments to the plan are being made to accommodate current conditions.

+- o CEMOF (4 trains)

+- o Diridon Station (2 trains)

+- o San Francisco Station (7-9 trains)

+- o Visitacion (alternate site, 4-6 trains)

+- Legacy fleet moved to Dumbarton lead.

+- o No vehicles will be physically removed or retired in the near term.